mklarqvist/positional-popcount/README.md

 | 4096  | 1365.89            | 1655.92        | 3850.79         | 3554.45     | 1630.75                    | **3859.13**              | 1350.51                      | 1866.58             |
 | 65536 | 1365.93            | 1634.3         | 3817.8          | 3482.77     | 1643.55                    | **3939.18**              | 1365.93                      | 1900.61             |

-The AVX2-implementation of the register accumulator and aggregator algorithm (approach 3) is >2.5-fold faster across the board.
+The AVX2-implementation of the register accumulator and aggregator algorithm (approach 3) is >2.8-fold faster then auto-vectorization.
 Unexpectedly, the SIMD algorithms have a uniform performance profile indepedent of data entropy.
-We achieve an average throughput rate of 1.65 billion FLAG values / second when AVX2 is available.
+We achieve an average throughput rate of ~2 billion FLAG values / second when AVX2 is available.

 It is intersting to note that the performance of the scalar byte-partition accumulator algorithm (approach 1) is inversely proportional to the bit-entropy of the input data.
 This loss of performance with lower entropy data probably originates from branch-prediction errors in the tight loops of the projection step.